How Rule-Based Chatbots Compete Against AI in Business

 Perform simple tasks

-Chatbots make great assistants for taking over all those boring and time-consuming (but important) tasks.
-Besides answering common questions, rule-based chatbots can schedule calls, check statuses and update contact information, just to name a few.
+A rule-based chatbot is a great assistant for taking over all those boring and time-consuming (but important) tasks.
+Besides answering common questions, it can schedule calls, redirect users to relevant pages on your website and update contact information, just to name a few.

 Answer frequently asked questions